Wednesday, November 18, 2015

 New York, The Metropolitan Museum of Art, Robert Lehman Collection

-However, what is probably the greatest of the cycles of the life of St. Martin is the series of frescoes executed by the Siennese painter, Simone Martini, between 1320 and 1325 in the Chapel of St. Martin in the lower church of St. Francis at Assisi.
+However, what is probably the greatest of the cycles of the life of St. Martin is the series of frescoes executed by the Sienese painter, Simone Martini, between 1320 and 1325 in the Chapel of St. Martin in the lower church of St. Francis at Assisi.

 Simone Martini, Scenes from the Life of St. Martin